PoorRican/react-bio-sequence-viewer/FUTURE.md

 - Stylize feature dialog
 - Improve navbar styling
 - Scroll vertically to scroll horizontally
-- Calculate selected and linked elements by using context instead of using props passed to `RearrangeableList`
 - Dynamically render features based on window position

 #### `SelectMode`